smigapav/NSS-BE/README.md

 - The backend is accessible on the ip address 138.2.133.29:8080
 - The microservice is accessible on the ip address 138.2.133.29:8000

-- Access the app here: [Application](https://138.2.133.29:3000)
+- Access the app here: [Application](http://138.2.133.29:3000)

 ## Requirements

+### What we have:
-- Java/SpringBoot on backend
+- Technology: Java/SpringBoot + React/TS/Vite
-- React/TypeScript/Vite on frontend
-- PostgreSQL database
-- Data in the database
+- Readme in GIT
+- Shared DB (PostgreSQL database)
+- Hazelcast cache
-- Spring security authorization
+- Spring security basic auth
-- Loggers
+- Interceptors (logger)
-- REST
+- Interface: Rest
-- Production server (Oracle cloud)
+- Production server: Oracle Cloud
-- Pipes and Filters architecture
+- Architecture: Pipes and Filters
+- Deployment tutorial
+- 5 design patterns
+- 2 UC per person

+### What we don't have:
+- Message queueing
-- Hazelcast caching
+- Elastic search

 ## Documentation